 “Ohio has supported many programs to help farmers reduce nutrient loss over the years, but the state hasn’t done nearly enough, nor have previous plans focused enough, on reducing phosphorus runoff from agriculture,” said Governor DeWine.
 “That changes now.”

-As a result of intensive scientific and economic studies, H2Ohio identified the 10 most effective and cost-efficient practices that have been proven to reduce agricultural phosphorus runoff.
-H2Ohio will provide economic incentives to farmers who develop a nutrient management plan that includes a combination of the best practices listed below:
+As a result of intensive scientific and economic studies, H2Ohio identified seven effective and cost-efficient practices that have been proven to reduce agricultural phosphorus runoff.
+H2Ohio will provide economic incentives to farmers who implement best management practices, starting with a voluntary nutrient management plan.

 The H2Ohio phosphorus reduction plan will focus first on reducing runoff into the Maumee River Watershed and Lake Erie and will eventually be offered to other parts of the state in the future.
 Farmers in the Maumee River Watershed will be able to enroll in H2Ohio programs for funding incentives in time for spring 2020 planting.